INedelcu/PathTracingDemo/README.md

 When in Play Mode, hold right mouse button down and use WASD keys to navigate through the scene.
 Convergence is reset when the view changes.

+## Materials

+Only materials derived from `PathTracingStandard.shader` and `PathTracingStandardGlass.shader` are supported by the path tracer.
+These are the only shaders that provide a `RayTracing` pass;

 ## Direct lighting

-Analytic lights placed in the scene are sampled with next event estimation (NEE): at every opaque surface hit one light is picked uniformly at random, the BRDF is evaluated in its direction, and a single shadow ray tests visibility.
-The contribution `BRDF · cos(θ) · L_e · visibility / pickPdf` is added to the path radiance.
-This converges much faster than relying on the environment cubemap miss alone, especially for small or concentrated light sources.
+Unity lights placed in the scene are sampled with next event estimation (NEE): at every opaque surface hit one light is picked uniformly at random, the BRDF is evaluated in its direction, and a single shadow ray tests visibility.

-The shadow ray is fired directly from the closest hit shader and the NEE contribution is folded into `payload.emission`.
-The ray gen integrator picks it up as part of the standard `radiance += emission * throughput` accumulation, then dispatches the BSDF sampled continuation ray on the next iteration.
-This requires `max_recursion_depth = 2` (primary ray plus one shadow ray); the shadow ray uses `RAY_FLAG_SKIP_CLOSEST_HIT_SHADER` so a geometry hit cannot recurse back into a closest hit shader and stay within that bound.

 Supported types:

-* **Directional** — Unity `Light` components with `Type = Directional`.
-Color is `light.color.linear * light.intensity`.
-The light is treated as a finite extent sun disc sampled with a uniform cone (full angular diameter `K_DIRECTIONAL_ANGULAR_DIAMETER`, hardcoded in `Lights.hlsl` to 0.5°), which produces soft penumbra shadows.
-Set the constant to 0 for a pure delta light with hard shadows.
+* **Directional** — Unity `Light` components with `Type = Directional`, with color `light.color.linear * light.intensity`.
+It is sampled using a cone for soft penumbra shadows, or set the constant to 0 for a pure delta light with sharp shadows.
-* **Point** — Unity `Light` components with `Type = Point`.
-Color is `light.color.linear * light.intensity`, treated as luminous intensity.
-Range attenuation uses the smooth windowed inverse square from Lagarde 2014: `attenuation = (min(1/d, 1/threshold) · saturate(1 − (d²/range²)²))²`.
-The 1 cm clamp avoids the singularity right next to the bulb; the squared window smoothly fades to zero at `light.range`.
-Treated as a delta point, so shadows are sharp.
+* **Point** — Unity `Light` components with `Type = Point`, with color `light.color.linear * light.intensity` treated as luminous intensity.

-Shadow rays use `RAY_FLAG_ACCEPT_FIRST_HIT_AND_END_SEARCH | RAY_FLAG_SKIP_CLOSEST_HIT_SHADER`, so glass casts opaque shadows.
-The `PathTracing/StandardGlass` material does not perform NEE: for a delta light through a delta-ish transmissive surface the contribution is effectively zero.

 ## References